ARTBRKR/community-starter-kit/README.rst

 Community Starter Kit
 =====================
-This is (will become) a collection or resources for people interested in organizing Python community events.
+This is (will become) a collection of resources for people interested in organizing Python community events.